resoluteworks/invirt/docs/docs/framework/security/overview.md

 the concepts of user or principal according to its requirements, without heavy constraints from the framework on how these must be implemented and handled.

-Below is a high level view of a happy flow for authenticating a request using request cookies.
+Below is a high level view of a happy flow for authenticating a request using cookies.
 We discuss [these concepts](/docs/framework/security/core-concepts) in detail and there is also an [example application](/docs/framework/security/example) to explore them.